Current openings for faculty positions, post-doctoral positions, and internships are listed below.

 The institute offers both short- and long-term visiting appointments for qualified scholars who wish to spend time at the institute.
 Interested individuals should contact the faculty member concerned.

-A doctoral degree in computer science or related areas and an outstanding research record are required.
+A doctoral degree in computer science or related fields and an outstanding research record are required.
 Successful candidates are expected to build a team and pursue a highly visible research agenda, both independently and in collaboration with other groups.

 The Max Planck Institute for Software Systems (MPI-SWS) has multiple openings for Postdoctoral Fellows in the areas of programming languages & verification, distributed & mobile systems, real-time & embedded systems, security & privacy, natural language processing, and social computing.